FuelLabs/sway/docs/src/getting-started/forc_project.md

 These tests can be run using either `carg test`, or `forc test` which will look for Rust tests under the `tests/` directory (created automatically with `forc init`).

-For example, let's write tests against this contract, written in Sway:
+For example, let's write tests against the following contract, written in Sway.
+This can be done in the pregenerated `src/main.sw` or in a new file in `src`.
+In the case of the latter, update the `entry` field in `Forc.toml` to point at the new contract.

 ```sway
 contract;